 EI services and supports are provided in the language(s) most likely to yield an accurate picture of the child's skills (IDEA, 2011; DEC, 2014).
 For children who are acquiring more than one language, EI providers often work with families and interpreters to support the home language(s) as well as acquisition of the language needed for academic success.
 It is essential that EI providers teach families and caregivers how to implement strategies in their home language to maximize understanding and carryover (Peredo, 2016).

-See ASHA's resource on IDEA Part C Issue Brief: Cultural and Linguistic Diversity and the Practice Portal pages on Bilingual Service Delivery, Collaborating With Interpreters, and Cultural Competence.
+See ASHA's resource on IDEA Part C Issue Brief: Cultural and Linguistic Diversity and the Practice Portal pages on Bilingual Service Delivery, Collaborating With Interpreters, and Cultural Responsiveness.

 Developmentally supportive EI practices address family routines, concerns, and priorities through active exploration, authentic experiences, and interactions consistent with the child's age, cognitive-communication skills, strengths, and interests (DEC, 2014).